-We’re excited to share a sneak-peek recipe from the upcoming cookbook, Taste of Tucson: Sonoran Style Recipes Inspired by the Rich Culture of Southern Arizona by food photographer, and writer, Jackie Alpers.
+We’re excited to share a sneak-peek recipe from cookbook, Taste of Tucson: Sonoran Style Recipes Inspired by the Rich Culture of Southern Arizona by food photographer, and writer, Jackie Alpers.
 Her recipe for Chicken Mole Amarillo is a nuttier, slightly less sweet, version of a traditional mole inspired by Chef Suzana Davilla of Tucson’s Cafe Poca Cosa.

 For the Mole

 - 4 garlic cloves, peeled